jpedro/jpedro.github.io/thoughts.md

 ## Don't

 Sometimes you don't need a cloud.
 Deploy that app straight into a bare host.
-Use unix sockets, avoid the whole TCP/IP network overheads.
+Use unix sockets.
+Avoid the TCP/IP network overheads.

 You better pray the backups are working when things fail (which they will) but until then, it's the best performance you will _ever_ get.